dmarrazzo/rh-bpm-notes/case_management.md

 ### Deploy Show case application in different EAP

-- user registry should be the same of the kieserver
+- user registry should be the same of the kieserver (e.g. if you have the user `pamAdmin` in the kieserver you need the same in the application server that hosts the case application)

+- make sure that the user has the role `user` defined

 - add the following properties:

 ```xml